 (g) Include and refer to the requirements of the Emergency Response and Contingency Plan under annex V of these regulations that relate to protecting and securing the safety and health of all persons on vessels or installations during an incident or emergency;

-(h) Be worded in plain language and, for submission as part of the application for approval of a plan of work, prepared in an official language of the Authority.
+(h) Be worded in plain language [].

+(i) [Be gender-sensitive, and specifically address women’s safety, and freedom from harassment in the workplace, and consider other issues relevant to ensuring an equitable and inclusive working environment for a diverse workforce].

 2. The Health and Safety Plan must contain, as a minimum: